 We are dedicated to providing nutritious lunches and hope throughout the school year to children who need it most.
 But it’s more than just lunches.
 Our program helps to empower children, unite businesses and supporters through community engagement.
 By working together we help inspire and nurture our leaders of tomorrow by providing them with the tools and knowledge to help make a difference.

 Throughout the year we host different events to help expand the program.
 This is all made possible because of our amazing Crew Partners.
-From our Annual Night of Miracles Gala to our Superkids Day all of our events are open to the public to attend so be sure to follow us on social to keep up to date.
+From our Annual Night of Miracles Gala to Difference Maker Events and more, our goal is to ensure everything we do is community driven and inclusive.
+Be sure to follow us on social to keep up to date.

 Have you heard about some of the amazing Difference Maker events that people have hosted?
 These are fundraisers that members of our community will run on their own to help support Community Crew.
 From trivia to paint nights or getting Casual For Kids, businesses and individuals alike have hosted different events to help collect donations and supplies for our program.
 The possibilities are endless.
 Looking for ways to host your own difference maker fundraiser?
 Check out our tips and info to help get you started.